Skip to content

 Federal Court of Appeal clarifies scope of implied licence on sale of patented medicine

-By Christopher A. Guerreiro, Brian R. Daley & Pardeep Heir on February 5, 2024
+By Christopher A. Guerreiro, Pardeep Heir & Anna Wilkinson on February 5, 2024

 The Federal Court of Appeal (FCA) has held that the sale of a single dose of a patented multi-dose regimen does not provide an implied license to use the entire patented dosing regimen.
 As a result, it is…